The MCB Mission

 - Vail International Dance Festival

-In 2015, Miami City Ballet will tour Canada with appearances in Vancouver, British Columbia at Ballet BC’s Queen Elizabeth Theatre and in Ottawa, Ontario at the National Arts Centre.
+In 2015, Miami City Ballet toured to Canada with appearances in Vancouver, British Columbia at Ballet BC’s Queen Elizabeth Theatre and in Ottawa, Ontario at the National Arts Centre.
 The performances mark several firsts – the Company’s Vancouver premiere and its first tour under artistic director Lourdes Lopez.

 In July 2011, MCB made its Paris debut at the Théâtre du Châtelet as the featured dance company for the annual Les Etés de la Danse Festival.

 MCB has also performed extensively throughout Europe, South America, Central America and Israel during its 30-year history.
 International appearances include:

 - 1994 & 1995 Edinburgh International Festivals (Scotland)

 - 1990 Lyon Biennale Internationale de la Danse (France)

 In January 2000, MCB took occupancy of its own Miami Beach headquarters, the Ophelia & Juan Js.
 Roca Center, achieved through a capital campaign which begun in 1997.